chanagershom/posts/Container-support.md

           an image from docker hub, do not use src.
 The key is repository.
 The value is that repository name.
 You may additionally specify the tag, if none is given, latest is assumed.
+* `name` The name of the Docker container.
+This will also be the host name in Docker host config.
+* `use_external_resource` Boolean indicating whether the container already exists or not.
+*

 ## Docker Swarm Blueprint